-With winter approaching, you might be thinking about how well your existing air source heat pump is going to work this year.
-You might also be questioning if now is a smart time to do heat pump installation.
+With cold temperatures approaching, you might be wondering how well your outdated air source heat pump is going to work this year.
+You might also be wondering if now is a smart time to do heat pump installation.

-A new air source heat pump is more energy efficient and can help you spend less on energy bills over its lifetime.
+A new air source heat pump is more energy efficient and can help you spend less on energy costs over its lifetime.

 They’re an all-in-one heating system and cooling system.
 These heat pumps transfer heat from the outdoor air to make your residence cooler or warmer.
-They don’t produce heat or air conditioning like a natural gas furnace or a traditional central air conditioner.
-A heat pump has indoor and outdoor units that work together to provide you with heating and cooling.
+They don’t generate heat or air conditioning like a natural gas furnace or a traditional central air conditioner.
+A heat pump has indoor and outdoor units that work together to supply your heating and cooling.

-- How air source heat pump efficiency ratings like SEER and HSPF affect your heating and cooling bill.
+• How air source heat pump efficiency ratings like SEER and HSPF impact your heating and cooling bill.

-- How to choose an energy-efficient heat pump system for your home.
+• How to select an energy-efficient heat pump system for your home.

 What Is SEER in Heat Pump?

-SEER (Seasonal Energy Efficiency Ratio) is a heat pump rating system that evaluates how efficient air source heat pumps are at utilizing electricity for cooling.
+SEER (Seasonal Energy Efficiency Ratio) is a heat pump rating system that measures how efficient air source heat pumps are at using electricity for air conditioning.
 The higher the SEER, the better they are at transferring heat during the cooling season.

 What Is a Good SEER Rating for a Heat Pump?